 Vakula the Smith (Кузнец Вакула), originally The Smith Vakula (Вакула Кузнец), is a comic opera in 3 acts and 8 scenes, Op.
 14 (TH 4 ; ČW) .
 It was Tchaikovsky's fourth completed opera, written between June and October 1874 for a competition organised by the Russian Musical Society.

 In 1885 Tchaikovsky carried out a thorough revision of the opera and re-titled it Cherevichki.

-The opera is scored for solo voices, mixed chorus, and an orchestra comprising of piccolo, 2 flutes, 2 oboes, 2 clarinets (in A, B-flat, C), 2 bassoons + 4 horns (in F), 2 trumpets (in B-flat, E), 3 trombones, tuba + 2 timpani, triangle, tambourine, cymbals, bass drum + harp, violins I, violins II, violas, cellos and double basses.
-An offstage military (wind) band is also used in Act III (Nos.
+The opera is scored for solo voices, mixed chorus, and an orchestra comprising of piccolo, 2 flutes, 2 oboes, 2 clarinets (in A, B-flat, C), 2 bassoons + 4 horns (in F), 2 trumpets (in E, F), 3 trombones, tuba + 3 timpani, triangle, tambourine, cymbals, bass drum + harp, violins I, violins II, violas, cellos and double basses.
+An on/offstage military (wind) band consisting of woodwinds, horns, cornets, tuba and timpani is also used in Act III (Nos.
 14 and 18).

 There are thirteen singing roles:

 - Solokha (Солоха) — mezzo-soprano

 - Chub (Чуб) — 1st bass

 - Schoolmaster (Школьный учитель) — tenor

 - Mayor (Пан Голова) — 2nd bass

 - Master of Ceremonies (Церемониймейстер) — 2nd bass